-The most sensitive estimates affecting the financial statements are the estimate of the allowance for doubtful accounts, useful lives assigned to capital assets and related depreciation methods, accrued liabilities, the liability for compensated absences, the liability for other postemployment benefits and the net pension liability.
+The most sensitive estimates affecting the financial statements for the years ended December 31, 2020 and 2019 are the estimate of the allowance for doubtful accounts, useful lives assigned to capital assets and related depreciation methods, accrued liabilities, the liability for compensated absences, the liability for other postemployment benefits and the net pension liability.

-Management's estimate of the allowance for doubtful accounts, useful lives assigned to capital assets and related depreciation methods, accrued liabilities, the liability for compensated absences, the liability for other postemployment benefits and the net pension liability are based on past trends, estimates of specialist third parties, and actuarial valuations.
-We evaluated the key factors and assumptions used to develop the estimates for the allowance for doubtful accounts, useful lives assigned to capital assets and related depreciation methods, accrued liabilities, the liability for compensated absences, the liability for other postemployment benefits and the net pension liability and determined that they are reasonable in relation to the basic financial statements taken as a whole.
+Management's estimate of the allowance for doubtful accounts, useful lives assigned to capital assets and related depreciation methods, accrued liabilities, and compensated absences are based on past trends.
+Management's estimate of the liability for other postemployment benefits and the net pension liability are based on actuarial valuations from specialist third parties.
+We evaluated the key factors and assumptions used to develop these estimates and determined that they are reasonable in relation to the basic financial statements taken as a whole.